oceanicsdotio/oceanics.io/README.md

 We use a number of spatial data structures, algorithms, and approaches to provide excellent performance.
 The goal is to always support average devices on flaky networks.
 This section provides a introduction and references.

+More information can be found on our website: https://www.oceanics.io/tags/algorithms/

 ### Right-triangulated irregular networks

 The numerical simulations we use are executed on triangular meshes or multidimensional arrays (aka "raster" or "texture" data).
 For optimizing visualization and on-the-fly calculations in the browser we instead use specialized meshes like the right-triangulated irregular network (RTIN).